-A \textit{group} $G$ is a set endowed with an associative inner law that has a neutral element $e\in G$, and such that every element of $G$ has an inverse.
-A \textit{subgroup} $H$ of $G$ is a non-empty subset that is closed under multiplication and inverses.
-In that case one writes $H\leq G$.
-Any subgroup $H$ of $G$ defines a partition of $G$ into left and right $H$-orbits; the left (resp., right) $H$-orbit of a $g\in G$ is denoted $gH$ (resp. $Hg$).
-The set of left (resp., right) orbits is written $G/H$ (resp., $H\backslash G$).
-A priori, the left and right orbits for a $g\in G$ do not coincide.
+A \textit{group} $G$ is a set endowed with an associative inner law with neutral element $e\in G$, and such that each $x\in G$ has an inverse.
+A \textit{subgroup} $H$ of $G$ is a non-empty subset of $G$ closed under multiplication and inverses, in which case one writes $H\leq G$.
+Any subgroup $H$ of $G$ defines a partition of $G$ into left and right $H$-orbits; the left (respectively, right) $H$-orbit of a $g\in G$ is written $gH$ (respectively, $Hg$).
+The set of left (respectively, right) orbits is denoted $G/H$ (resp., $H\backslash G$).
+Left and right $H$-orbits of a $g\in G$ need not coincide.
 However, there are as many left $H$-orbits in $G$ as right $H$-orbits.
 This number is called the \textit{index} of $H$ in $G$.

-A subgroup $H$ of $G$ is said to be \textit{normal} (one writes $H\unlhd G$) if the following holds:
+A subgroup $H$ of $G$ is said to be \textit{normal} (and one writes $H\unlhd G$) if the following holds:

-In that case, the sets $G/H\simeq H\backslash G$ can be endowed with a group structure.
+In that case, the set $G/H\simeq H\backslash G$ can be endowed with a group structure.
 The \textit{group} $G/H$ is called the \textit{quotient group} of $G$ by $H$.
-A group $G$ always have two normal subgroups that are said to be \textit{trivial}: the singleton $\{e\}$, and $G$ itself.
-They respectively yield the quotient groups $G/\{e\}=G$ and $G/G=\{e\}$.
+A group $G$ always has two \textit{trivial} normal subgroups: $\{e\}$, and $G$ itself.
+These yield the quotient groups $G/\{e\}=G$ and $G/G=\{e\}$.

-In the cases where $G$ has a non-trivial normal subgroup $H$, the knowledge of the latter can be useful to study the structure of $G$ since some of it can be retrieved from the structure of $H$ and $G/H$, which are two "smaller" groups.
-We're led to the definition of \textit{simple groups}, as the ones that have no non-trivial normal subgroups, and thus cannot be broken into smaller pieces, in the following sense.
+When $G$ has a non-trivial normal subgroup $H$, the knowledge of $H$ and $G/H$, which are two "smaller" groups, is useful in order to understand the structure of $G$. \textit{Simple groups} are the groups which do not have any non-trivial normal subgroup, and thus cannot be ``broken into smaller pieces", in the following sense.